Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

- Automated Podcast Transcription & Topic Segmentation
+🎙️ Automated Podcast Transcription & Topic Segmentation

+I. Overview

-The Automated Podcast Transcription & Topic Segmentation project is an end-to-end AI system designed to unlock the value hidden in long-form audio.
+This project provides an end-to-end AI system designed to unlock the value hidden in long-form audio.
 By applying advanced Speech Processing and NLP techniques, this tool automatically transcribes podcasts, segments them into coherent chapters, analyzes emotional tone, and provides a searchable, interactive dashboard for navigation.
+It is designed to efficiently process long-form audio suitable for real-world applications such as automated meeting minutes, podcast summarization, and interview analysis.

- Project Objectives
+II.
+Objectives

 Transcription (Speech-to-Text)